 A solid line depicts a data flow relationship, indicating that the columns appear (possibly transformed) in the output (when line has directional arrow) and logical-physical (when line does not have an arrow).
 For example, a solid line appears between the columns used in a select clause.
+If you don't see the data assets involved, it may be because they've been deleted.
+Turn on Deleted Entities in the lineage view to see the original data assets.
 A dashed line depicts a control flow relationship, indicating that the columns determine which rows flow to the output.
 For example, a dashed line appears between the columns used in an insert or select clause and the where clause of a Hive query.
 Control flow lines are hidden by default.
-See Filtering Lineage Diagrams on page 57.
+See Filtering Lineage Diagrams on page 58.
 A blue line depicts a link within the lineage diagram that has been selected.
 A green line depicts a summary link that contains operations.
 When clicked, the green line turns blue denoting it has been selected, and the nested operations display in a selected link summary.